This information applies to: Old Mailman New Mailman

 Mailman owners are responsible for ensuring that emails with continuing retention requirements are transferred to a local storage location such as a network drive.
 For more information, see UW’s retention schedule.

 |Examples of items that can be created and/or stored.||

 |What happens if an item is manually deleted?||

-Mailing lists deleted by their owners will be deleted immediately.
-Note that an owner who has lists with archives of 500 MB or larger will be asked to reduce their size via deletion or removing attachments.
+Mailing lists that are deleted by their owners will be deleted immediately.
+Note: Owners with list archives of 500 MB or larger will be asked to reduce archive size via deletion or removing attachments.

 |If a user is no longer authorized to use Mailman what happens to their profile data and items they’ve created?||

 Mailman does not store a user’s profile data, so it cannot be deleted.

 Mailman lists created by a user will persist as long as it has at least one owner who is affiliated with the UW.

 A user’s mailing list posts and responses will persist as long as a list is active and the owner has chosen to maintain it in an archive.